RealFoxerity/Teacher-Tool/README.md

 # NOTE

-~~in order to change filename and not reinstall(i.e. dont have the time), use rename.bat(in optional) with atstartup(CHANGE LINE IN FILE); for the first time(install the file), you still the old one~~  < just do forceupd.dat with lmao.bat on usb with edited line(clearly visible if you open with notepad) and for the first time include both lmao69.dat and your custom
+~~in order to change filename and not reinstall(i.e. dont have the time), use rename.bat(in optional) with atstartup(CHANGE LINE IN FILE); for the first time(install the file), you still the old one~~  < just do forceupd.dat with lmao.bat on usb with edited line(kinda _findable_(ln 46) if you open with notepad) and for the first time include both lmao69.dat and your custom

 use TERMINATE.bat to escape >3.7 bugged update (put filename in lmao69.dat(or custom name))